jujunet37/Cam87-Astrogatines-Edition/README.md

 - Keep gastight Hammond aluminium enclosure for best low humidity performance and interference shield.
 - Power board with all high frequency components are outside the metal box.
 - New PCB checked with 4 layers.
 All logic components on the back side of the sensor side, 3 layers of tracks and a inner full copper plane for best grounding.
+- New tiny Mosfet AO4410 that can go up to 18A, tracks are sized for 3.5A max, no more heating mosfet.
 - New PID controlled by an ESP32 including a webserver and a new webapp !
 Access to sensor and case temperature, box humidity and a temperature graph with your phone or a computer (wifi connexion).
 - New design with a aluminium cold finger pressed against the metal box with a 3D printed part.
 No machining anymore, the .step file is inclued to let it jlccnc do the job !
 - Stl files provided for power board holder and enclosure with ESP32 location.
 Black sensor mask, Cold finger insulator.
 I provided also a shim to help drilling the lid at the right place.